Montessori Preschool Writing Activities Sequence Chart

 Phonics are sounds produced by letters.
 They sound a lot different than the name of the letter.
 Phonetic knowledge is the basic foundation for meaningful writing, building words, and reading.

-Download the Free Phonetic Alphabet Guide.
+Download the Phonetic Alphabet Guide.

 When tracing the letters show the child how to trace with two fingers. (index and middle) and not with only the index finger.
 This will give the child a good pre-writing experience.